jenniesun/biostats-blog/index.md

-## Project 4 - Is there life after graduate school? - A dashboard visualization of PhD degrees awarded in the US
+## Project 4 - A dashboard visualization of PhD degrees awarded in the US

 _Source data: [Science and Engineering PhDs awarded in the US](https://ncses.nsf.gov/pubs/nsf19301/data)._

+Dash is a low-code framework for building data apps in Python, Julia, R, MATLAB, and F#.
+I have always been curious about what I can do with this tool so at the time I was introduced this task, which is to build a visualization dashboard using the NSF doctorate data, I decided to use Dash to complete the task.

+The dataset used is from the NSF Science & Engineering Doctorate page.
+Specifically, I explored a few interesting aspects using the 7th table on the list - _Doctorate-granting institutions, by state or location and major science and engineering fields of study: 2017_.

 ![](byField.gif)